epi2me-labs/wf-metagenomics/docs/quickstart.md

 ```

 These indices are calculated by default using the original abundance table (see McMurdie and Holmes<sup>[2](https://pubmed.ncbi.nlm.nih.gov/24699258/)</sup>, 2014 and Willis<sup>[3](https://www.frontiersin.org/articles/10.3389/fmicb.2019.02407/full)</sup>, 2019).
-If you want to calculate them from a rarefied abundance table (i.e. all the samples have been subsampled to contain the same number of counts per sample, which is the 95% of the minimum number of total counts), you can use the *wf-metagenomics-rarefied.tsv* within the output directory.
+If you want to calculate them from a rarefied abundance table (i.e. all the samples have been subsampled to contain the same number of counts per sample, which is the 95% of the minimum number of total counts), you can use download the rarefied table from the report.

 The report also includes the rarefaction curve per sample which displays the mean of species richness for a subsample of reads (sample size).
 Generally, this curve initially grows rapidly, as most abundant species are sequenced and they add new taxa in the community, then slightly flattens due to the fact that 'rare' species are more difficult of being sampled, and because of that is more difficult to report an increase in the number of observed species.

-*Note: Within each rank, each named taxon is considered to be an unique unit.
+*Note: Within each rank, each named taxon is considered to be a unique unit.
 The counts are the number of reads assigned to that taxon.
-All 'Unknown' sequences are considered as an unique taxon.*
+All 'Unknown' sequences are considered as a unique taxon.*